tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems Pt2.md

 - If the closed-loop **pole was on the existing root locus**
 	- Then the design consisted of a simple gain adjustement
 - If the closed-loop pole was not on the existing root locus
-	- Then a cascade compensator was designed to reshape the original
+	- Then a **cascade compensator** was designed to reshape the original root locus to go through the desired closed-loop pole.
+	-